neelgun17/cfb/README.md

 ---

 ## 1. Project Overview
 This project aims to analyze 2024 projected PFF college football quarterback data to identify distinct player archetypes.
-By leveraging nearly 300 statistical columns, the goal is to group QBs based on their on-field tendencies, efficiencies, and play styles.
-These archetypes can then be used for applications such as predicting system fit for transfers, scouting, and further machine learning endeavors.
+By leveraging nearly 300 statistical columns, the goal is to group QBs based on their on-field tendencies, efficiencies, and play styles. **Following the discovery of these archetypes through unsupervised clustering, a supervised classification model was developed to predict these archetypes for new players.** These archetypes and the predictive model can then be used for applications such as predicting system fit for transfers, scouting, and further machine learning endeavors.

 ---